How many ways can you collect payment for your gift baskets? These six methods are crucial for success. Repeat after me: get paid or go broke.

 Online Payment Processor

 PayPal seems to be the leader of this option, especially with small business owners (big businesses count on PayPal, too).
-However, you can open an account directly with any of the major credit card companies.
+However, you can open an account directly with any of the payment processing companies which includes Stripe and Square.
 Those companies will send you everything needed to complete transactions.
 Research will uncover many PayPal competitors.
 Pick one or more to complete your sales, or watch as potential customers go elsewhere to buy gifts.

-Also known as an eCheck, this type of payment is completed when a customer provides you with written authorization to transfer payment from their checking account to yours.
+Also known as an eCheck, this payment type occurs when a customer gives you written authorization to transfer payment from their checking account to yours.
 Most online payment processors include this option in the account you establish with them. eCheck requests may not occur often, but it might arrive from overseas buyers or through customers in the armed forces.
+Wire transfers fit this model as well.

 There is much to consider when starting a gift basket business.
 Don’t let decisions on how to get paid confuse you.
-Don’t allow other people’s horror stories to stop you from making smart choices.
+Try not to allow other people’s horror stories stop you from making smart choices.
 It’s their story, not yours.

 - List the options